 After almost four semesters of virtual mentoring, Campus Connections is returning to in-person and recruiting mentors for the spring semester.
 Campus Connections is looking for students who want to make a difference and connect with local youth ages 10-18.
-The priority deadline for applications is October 20, but applications will continue to be accepted as space permits.
+Applications will continue to be accepted as space permits.

 This three-credit service-learning course allows students to explore helping professions and develop unique leadership skills while getting a chance to mentor youth ages 10-18 years old who have experienced adversity.
 CSU students have described their experience in Campus Connections as life-changing and one of the most memorable experiences of their college career.